wbamberg/idl-reference/docs/nsITransaction.md

 the transaction manager will Release() the new transacton instead of pushing it on the undo stack.
 @param aTransaction the previously executed transaction to merge.

+## Attributes ##

+### isTransient ###

+The transaction's transient state.
+This attribute is checked by the transaction manager after the transaction's Execute() method is called.
+If the transient state is false, a reference to the transaction is held by the transaction manager so that the transactions' undoTransaction() and redoTransaction() methods can be called.
+If the transient state is true, the transaction manager returns immediately after the transaction's doTransaction() method is called, no references to the transaction are maintained.
+Transient transactions cannot be undone or redone by the transaction manager.